psychemedia/winter-tales/src/twelve_months.md

 Another day she was lolling near the stove, and now she longed for some strawberries.
 So she called to her sister and said: "Go, Marusa, and get me some strawberries from the forest."

 "Alas! dear sister, where could I find any strawberries ."
-Who ever heard of strawberries growing under the snow?" said Maru§a.
+Who ever heard of strawberries growing under the snow?" said Marusa.

 "You wretched little tatterdemalion, how dare you argue when I tell you to do a thing?
 Go at once and get me the strawberries, or I'll kill you!"